 One of the biggest benefits of BigCommerce is how SEO friendly it is.
 So, if you have limited knowledge of SEO and a limited budget, then this could be a good option.
 They also offer good support and packages starting at $29.95 per month.

 The issue here, however, is that it doesn’t come with free themes, so don’t expect to be able to pick it up right from the box.
 You should also note that BigCommerce puts annual limits on sales, so this is something you’ll have to be conscious about as far as scaling goes.

 Examples of BigCommerce websites can be found here.

 Magento is a major name in the industry, and has found popularity among both starters and big companies.
 As a matter of fact, many Fortune 500 have chosen Magento for their e-commerce websites, and it’s easy to see why.

 The biggest reason is probably scalability.
 It’s also a very responsive platform.
 Magento comes with loads of pre-designed templates, but it also allows your team to come with custom themes or make tweaks and adjustments to the existing themes.

 Magento is one of the most customizable options out there with it being open source.
 This also means, however, that the learning curve will be slightly steeper than with options like Shopify.
 Also, don’t expect to get the same level of service or get access to 24/7 help.
 But what it lacks in terms of support, it largely makes up for with its 100+ list of free templates.
 It’s also completely free to download and has no transaction fee.

 If you were on the market for a solid e-commerce platform, these are some of the biggest names on the market.
 We suggest we give them all a look, check them out in detail and see which one works the best for you depending on your particular needs.

-Further reading: “The ultimate review of Magento written by the LitExtension team.
-It covers many of Magento’s aspects: pricing, themes and marketing.
+Further reading: “The ultimate review of Magento covers many of Magento’s features and pricing.

 For example; Wooden Floors UK uses Magento.